dooooshi/AdminIdeomni/docs/mto/mto_2/business-rules.md

 **Validation Process**:
 1. Team must have at least one active MALL facility
-2. MALL must be in the same activity as the MTO Type 2
+2. MALL must be in the same activity as the MTO Type 2 (activity determined from auth context)
 3. MALL must have sufficient storage space for submitted products
 4. MALL status must be OPERATIONAL (not under construction or disabled)
+5. **ActivityId is never exposed in APIs** - it's derived from the team's authentication context

 **Error Conditions**:
 - `NO_MALL_FACILITY`: Team has no MALL facilities